moaazelsayed1/CAT-task/README.md

 ## 3. Why use a database?

 Storing data in a database reduces the load on the server CPU and allow to be retrieved if the server crashes.
 Many requests sent to the server might require a database query.
-A client might request information that is stored in the database, or submit data to be added to the database.
+A client might request information that is stored in the database, or submit data to be added to the database.<br/><br/>

 >## Problems: